-7.1.5 As stated in Section 0, all emissions could be considered significant (IEMA, 2022).
-Emissions from the operation of the Proposed Development are presented in the context of the carbon budgets, 2026-2035 in Table 7.2.
+7.1.5 All emissions could be considered significant (IEMA, 2022).
+Emissions from the operation of the Proposed Development are presented in the context of the carbon budgets, 2026-2035 in Table 7.2 and the 2030 sectoral emissions ceiling for the electricity sector.